-Understanding Civil Laws
+Understanding Civil Law

 Civil law governs disputes between individuals and organizations, ensuring legal rights and obligations are upheld.
 Two key areas of civil law are property disputes and contract law, both of which play a vital role in protecting assets, enforcing agreements, and resolving conflicts.